jorgeortizfuentes/ciperchile-dataset/README.md

 # CIPER Chile Dataset

-Scraped on May 8, 2021 by Jorge Ortiz
+Scraped on May 8, 2021 by Jorge Ortiz Fuentes.

 ## Tables and columns: